Rebelde Way

 Rebelde Way is an Argentine telenovela created and produced by Cris Morena.
-It was originally broadcast on Azul Televisiónfrom 27 May 2002 to 10 November 2003.
+It was originally broadcast on Azul Televisión from 27 May 2002 to 10 November 2003.
 The soap opera has been broadcast in many countries, achieving widespread success.

 Rebelde Way is set in the Elite Way School, a prestigious private boarding high school near Buenos Aires.
-The students are the members of Argentina's wealthiest families, as well as gifted students with scholarships.
+The students are members of Argentina's wealthiest families, as well as gifted students with scholarships.
 The series follows the lives of the students, their parents and their professors, and it also features the regular use of English language and phrases by the upper class.
 Its central characters are Marizza Pía Spirito, Mía Colucci, Pablo Bustamante and Manuel Aguirre, portrayed by, respectively, Camila Bordonaba, Luisana Lopilato, Benjamín Rojas and Felipe Colombo.
 The four form a band named Erreway, in order to pursue their dreams.
-The band enjoyed great success in Argentina, Spain, Greece, Cyprus and Israel, selling close 2 million records and achieving several platinum records.
+The band enjoyed great success in Argentina, Spain, Greece, Cyprus and especially in Israel, selling close 2 million records and achieving several platinum records.
 As well as a series of merchandising, Cris Morena Group also released a spin-off movie, Erreway: 4 Caminos (Erreway: 4 Roads), in 2004.
 The adult protagonists are Catherine Fulop, Martin Seefeld, Susana Ortíz y Fernán Mirás.
 The antagonists are Boy Olmi, Pablo Heredia, Inés Palombo, Gimena Accardi, Mariano Bertolini and Adriana Salonia.

 Plot summary

 Season 1 (2002)

 The Elite Way School is an internationally prestigious private secondary boarding school.
 For this reason, the regulation is very demanding.
 In the morning, the students take classes, and in the afternoons they dedicate themselves to improvement workshops, sports and the hectic social life of teenagers.
-The students are mostly children of the richest families in the country, and other scholars.
-The latter discriminated against by the former, and in the sights of a secret organization which wants them out of the school, which the teachers believe fictitious.
+The students are mostly children of the richest families in the country, and others who have won scholarships by virtue of their academic excellence.
+The latter are discriminated against by the former, and a secret organization, which the teachers believe fictitious, wants them out of the school.
 Despite the differences and fights that exist between Marizza Pía Spirito (Camila Bordonaba), Mía Colucci (Luisana Lopilato), Manuel Aguirre (Felipe Colombo) and Pablo Bustamante (Benjamín Rojas), they manage to form a band in secret from their parents and school, given that the only thing they have in common is the love of music.